Grounding Language for Transfer in Deep Reinforcement Learning

-\paragraph{Final prediction} Games follow a complex dynamics which is challenging to capture precisely, especially longer term.
+Games exhibit complex dynamics, which are challenging to capture precisely, especially for long-term prediction.
 VINs approximate the dynamics implicitly via learned convolutional operations.
 It is thus likely that the estimated $Q_{vin}$ values are most helpful for short-term planning that corresponds to a limited number of iterations $k$.
-We need to complement these local Q-values with estimates based on a more global view.
+Therefore, we need to complement these `local' Q-values with estimates based on a more global view.

-Following the VIN specification in \cite{tamar2016value}, our architecture also contains a model-free component, implemented as a deep Q-network (DQN)~\cite{mnih2015dqn}.
-This network also provides a prediction of a Q-value, $Q_{r} (s,a,Z; \Theta_2)$, which is combined with $Q_{vin}$ using a composition function $g$\footnote{Although $g$ can also be learned, we use component-wise addition in our experiments.}:
+To this end, following the VIN specification by~\citeA{tamar2016value}, our architecture also contains a model-free action-value function, implemented as a deep Q-network (DQN)~\cite{mnih2015dqn}.
+This network provides a Q-value prediction -- $Q_{r} (s,a,Z; \Theta_2)$ -- which is combined with $Q_{vin}$ using a composition function $g$:\footnote{Although $g$ can also be learned, we use component-wise addition in our experiments.}

-The fusion of our model components enables our agent to establish the connection between input text descriptions, represented as vectors, and the environment's transitions and rewards, encoded as VIN parameters .
+The fusion of our model components enables our agent to establish the connection between input text descriptions, represented as vectors, and the environment's transitions and rewards, encoded as VIN parameters.
 In a new domain, the model can produce a reasonable policy using corresponding text, even before receiving any interactive feedback.

-\subsection{Parameter learning}
+\subsection{Parameter Learning}

-Our entire model is end-to-end differentiable.We perform updates derived from the Bellman equation~\cite{sutton1998introduction}:
+Our entire model is end-to-end differentiable.
+We perform updates derived from the Bellman equation~\cite{sutton1998introduction}:

 where the expectation is over all transitions from state $s$ with action $a$ and $i$ is the update number.
 To learn our parametrized Q-function (the result of Eq.~\ref{eq:final-q}), we can use backpropagation through the network to minimize the following loss: